Kusuma19072001/LUMA-2.0/README.md

 ## 🔒 Privacy & Security

-- All data is stored locally in the browser (IndexedDB)
+- **Local-First Architecture**: All user data is stored locally in the browser (IndexedDB)
-- No data is sent to external servers except for AI API calls
+- **No External Data Storage**: No data is sent to external servers except for AI API calls to Google Gemini
-- PIN security option for profile access
+- **PIN Security**: Optional PIN protection for profile access
+- **Session Management**: Secure session handling using localStorage
-- User preferences for privacy settings
+- **Privacy Settings**: User preferences for privacy settings and journal privacy
-- Optional journal privacy settings
+- **Client-Side Processing**: All data processing happens client-side
+- **No Backend Required**: Fully functional as a client-side application

 ## 🐛 Troubleshooting